 The follower rigs an extended rappel, the leader rigs for a standard rappel or an extended rappel

-The follower removes the figure 8 on a bight / clove hitch from the backside of the leader’s clove hitch.
+The follower removes the figure 8 on a bight and carabiner from the backside of the leader’s clove hitch.
 (They can do this because they are secured by their extended rappel.)

 The leader rappels first, remaining tied into the end of the rope